System Design Space

 UNIX history

-The Open Group timeline: the research and commercial evolution of Unix.
+The Open Group timeline of the research and commercial evolution of Unix.

 Open

-The strength of the Unix approach is its combination of portability, simple abstractions, and guided institutional evolution through standards and communities.
+The strength of the Unix approach comes from portability, simple abstractions, and disciplined evolution through shared standards.

 For developers

-Contracts and composition survive technology changes better than large ad-hoc solutions without clear boundaries.
+Contracts and composition survive technology shifts better than one-off solutions without clear boundaries.

 For technical leads